-Compliance Requirement - FHWA project approval and authorization to proceed is required before costs are incurred for all construction projects other than those administered by the State DOT under 23 USC 106(c).
-Construction projects administered under standard procedures cannot be advertised nor force account work commenced until FHWA (a) approves the plans, specifications, and estimates; and (b) authorizes the State DOT to advertise for bids or approves the force account work (23 CFR sections 630.205(c), 635.112(a), 635.204, and 635.309).
-Construction cannot begin until after FHWA concurs in the contract award (23 CFR section 635.114).
-This requirement does not apply to construction projects administered by the State DOT under 23 USC 106(c) which allow the State DOT to assume the responsibilities for design, plans, specifications, estimates, contract awards, and inspection of progress (23 USC 106(c)).
+Compliance Requirements - FHWA project approval and authorization to proceed are required before costs are incurred for all construction projects.
+Based on the Stewardship and Oversight agreement between the State DOT and the FHWA Division Office, projects may be authorized under the authority in 23 USC 106(c), which allows the State DOT to assume responsibilities for designs, plans, specifications, estimates, contract awards, and inspection of progress.
+For those projects not authorized under 23 USC 106(c), construction projects cannot be advertised nor force account work commenced until FHWA (a) approves the plans, specifications, and estimates; and (b) authorizes the State DOT to advertise for bids or approves the force account work (23 CFR sections 630.205(c), 635.112(a), 635.204, and 635.309).
+In addition, construction cannot begin until after FHWA concurs in the contract award (23 CFR section 635.114).